Nebozza/Supertest_API/README.md

 # TOKEN creation

 In order to bind the token bearer with the tests, every user needs to go to the following link: https://gorest.co.in/consumer/login and log in to the site.
-The next step will prompt for access token, that needs to be copied and pasted in a .env file in the frameworks space in teh following fashion:
+The next step will prompt for access token, that needs to be copied and pasted in a .env file in the framework's space in the following fashion:
 USER_TOKEN = your token pasted here

 # How the tests are structured